KAAR1998/FinalProject/README.md

    - A copy of the cleaned data in the "Clean" folder
  - Models and Scalers-
     - Pickle files of the predictive models and pre-processing steps (e.g. scaling, transforming) used to create the models
- - App-
-    - A copy of the Python file and code used to create the diamond predictor application using Streamlit